mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 * Select single or multiple tracks from the library, a regular playlist or crate and drag them to the Auto DJ icon on the left.
-* Select a regular playlist or crate, right-click with the mouse and select ``Add to Auto DJ`` from the mouse menu.
+* Select a regular playlist or crate, right-click with the mouse and select :guilabel:`Add to Auto DJ` from the mouse menu.
 This adds all tracks to Auto DJ.
 * While being in Auto DJ view, drag tracks from external file managers to the Auto DJ icon in the sidebar.